Assistant Professor, Physics

 My research is aimed at developing a deeper understanding about the fast, low frequency microscopic interactions taking place in polymer and biopolymer systems with THz and mid-infrared spectroscopy.
 Development of novel optical and imaging methods with infrared light is utilized to address fundamental questions regarding molecular level processes.
 This is an interdisciplinary effort strongly centered in chemical physics but spanning areas of condensed matter physics, materials science, and biological physics.

-- K. N. Woods, H.-Y. N. Holman and H. Wiedemann, Solvent induced fluctuations and the collective librational dynamics of lysozyme studied by THz and mid-infrared spectroscopy, J. Chem.
-Phys., (submitted 12/07).
+- K. N. Woods, Solvent-induced backbone fluctuations and the collective librational dynamics of lysozyme studied by terahertz spectroscopy, Phys.
+Rev. E 81, 031915 (2010).

 - K. N. Woods, S. A. Lee, H.-Y. N. Holman, and H. Wiedemann, The effect of solvent dynamics on the low frequency collective motions of DNA in solution and unoriented films, J. Chem.
 Phys.
 124, 224706 (2006).

 - K. N. Woods and H. Wiedemann, The influence of chain dynamics on the far-infrared spectrum of liquid methanol-water mixtures, J. Chem.
 Phys.
 123, 134507 (2005).

 - K. N. Woods and H. Wiedemann, The influence of chain dynamics on the far-infrared spectrum of liquid methanol, J. Chem.
 Phys.
 123, 134506 (2005).

 - K. N. Woods and H. Wiedemann, The relationship between dynamics and structure in the far-infrared absorption spectrum of liquid water, Chem.
 Phys.
 Lett.
 393, 159 (2004).